SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 as part of cancellation,
 like deleting partial downloads and closing network connections.

-An task that isn't part of a task group can handle cancellation using the [`Task.withTaskCancellationHandler(operation:onCancel:)`][] method.
+A task that isn't part of a task group can handle cancellation using the [`Task.withTaskCancellationHandler(operation:onCancel:)`][] method.
 For example: